mstable/MIPs/MIPS/mip-22.md

 Tier 3 = 🥇 Premium partner
 Tier 4* = 🎖 Metal partner

-*All current partners get automatically promoted to Tier 4 at the inception of the program
+*All current partners get automatically promoted to Tier 3 at the inception of the program, regardless of their PDAS to reward their early Save adoption.
+This preferential ranking will be revised 6 months after the official launch of the program considering current partners PDAS
 ```

 ![alliance-tiers](../assets/MIP-22/alliance-tiers.png)